sebastienwindal/FRDStravaClient/Readme.md

 FRDStravaClient is an objective-C iOS library to the [Strava v3 API](http://strava.github.io/api/).

-It supports read operations for most of the API endpoints as well as activity upload.
+It supports read operations for most of the API endpoints and activity upload.

 The library was originaly developed to support my app [SpinSpin](http://www.spinspinapp.com), an indoor cycling app, and open-sourced for prosperity (MIT license).
 It is not affiliated with Strava.
-[SpinSpin](http://www.spinspinapp.com) uses only a small subset of the library, so I also made a quick test demo app described in the second half of this page.
+[SpinSpin](http://www.spinspinapp.com) uses only a small subset of the library, so I also made a quick test demo app included in this repo and described in the second half of this page.

 FRDStravaClient uses [AFNetworking](https://github.com/AFNetworking/AFNetworking) for networking, and [Mantle](https://github.com/Mantle/Mantle) to convert the JSON NSDictionary responses into usable model objects.